Doniasyriac/Doniasyriac/README.md

 ---

 ### 💬 My Favorite Quote:
-> "Dreams don’t work unless you do."
+> "Dreams don’t work unless you do.
-> "Make it private until it is permanent."
+> Make it private until it is permanent."

 Feel free to explore and stay inspired! 🌸